American Group Psychotherapy Association: Certification

 The International Board for Certification of Group Psychotherapists is a not-for-profit corporation formed to function autonomously from AGPA.
 The International Board for Certification of Group Psychotherapists (IBCGP) awards group therapists certification after they have presented documentation demonstrating the completion of a significant amount of training through coursework, experience, and supervision.
 A Certified Group Psychotherapist (CGP) is also required to continue lifelong learning by obtaining continuing education credits (CEU's) in effective leadership of psychotherapy groups.

 Organizational involvement

 The diversity of AGPA membership has been actively involved in the promotion of group therapy as an alternative treatment to the public and private sectors.
 The development of ethical and practice standards.
 AGPA membership has also responded to the nation's disasters; for example, September 11 and Hurricane Katrina.
 AGPA has also developed a set of standards of practice for group therapy for use by practitioners.
 This resource assists the clinician in the development of evidence-based and best practices.
+AGPA does not de-certify its members or monitor its membership for quality of practice, instead, they go by the state licensing.
+The only time an AGPA member would lose their CGP certification is if their license was suspended by their state's board of psychologists.